top of page

 Heather began her work with the disability community at a young age.
 Starting at just 8 years old, she volunteered in her community by accompanying children with disabilities to amusement parks and carnivals, ensuring they could enjoy rides they otherwise wouldn’t be able to access.
 During high school and college, Heather provided ABA therapy to young people with autism, further solidifying her commitment to this work.
 More recently, she has provided trauma-informed care and advocacy for people with disabilities who have experienced sexual and domestic violence.
 This dedication naturally led her to facilitate sexual education courses for adults with intellectual and developmental disabilities (IDD).
 Her experiences have inspired her to develop a more sex-positive, trauma-informed, and inclusive curriculum for this community.

 Heather has over 8 years of experience as an educator and holds a Master of Science in Public Health and a Bachelor’s degree in Psychology.
 Her public health background fuels her passion for advocating for and empowering communities that have been historically underserved and oppressed.
-For over 6 years, she has been a dedicated ally, advocate, and service provider for youth and adults who have experienced trauma, unhoused youth, residents of public housing, people with disabilities, and the LGBTQIA2S+ community.
-Heather integrates the “Nothing for us, without us” philosophy into all her advocacy and empowerment work, ensuring that those she serves are at the forefront of her efforts.
+For years, she has been a dedicated ally, advocate, and service provider for youth and adults who have experienced trauma, unhoused youth, residents of public housing, people with disabilities, and the LGBTQIA2S+ community.
+Heather integrates the “Nothing for us, without us” philosophy into all her advocacy and empowerment work.

 - The STD Project